mattneary/attention/README.md

 > with explanation, it can offer plausible and meaningful
 > interpretations.
 (Abnar and Zuidema, 2020)

-Attention is the key invention of the transformer architecture that powers GPT and other LLMs.
+Attention is the key mechanism of the transformer architecture that powers GPT and other LLMs.
 This project exposes the attention weights of an LLM run, aggregated into a matrix.